gpanda70/data-engineering-experiments/spark/README.md

 Spark is a unified library for large-scale distributed data processing.

 ## Why is it special?
-It is a unified library that supports batch processing, stream processing, machine learning, graph algorithms, SQL, etc...
+Spark supports batch processing, stream processing, machine learning, graph algorithms, SQL, etc...

 Transformations occur in-memory, making it faster than MapReduce.